 The Sheriff is seeing red.
 He blames Temple for the three deaths and says he will be charged.
 Wade starts questions the gang and by now Frank is getting fighting mad.
 Ziggy’s gang shows up and the first one to enter pretends to be a tourist played by Pat Flaherty.
 Ziggy (Marc Lawrence) comes in and after reliving old times exchange a large amount of counterfeit money for a smaller amount of real money.
 Ziggy and his gang leave going north.

 Gaye and Nora tell Frank to run away in the dark because Rocco will kill him when they get to Cuba.
 As the gang and Frank start to head for the boat Gaye wants to know why her bags are not being loaded.
-Rocco tells her she is not going and here is enough money to stay drunk for a long time.
+Rocco tells her she is not going and says here is enough money to stay drunk for a long time.
 Gaye jumps on Rocco begging and pleading to be taken along.
 When he pushes her aside we see that she has taken Rocco’s gun, now loaded, and slipped it to Frank.

 Frank heads to boat towards Cuba in a fog as Toots sits in the back sick as a dog.
 Rocco, Angel, and Curly are below deck.
 Ralph is by Toots.
 Frank asks Ralph to look over the back for kelp.
 He guns the boat throwing Ralph overboard.
 Toots rise to shoot and Frank shots first but Toots gets off one round hitting Frank in the side.
 As Frank retrieves Toots’ gun Curly comes up but Frank shoots him as he comes up the steps.
 Frank climbs up to the top of the boat and looks down through the opening.